ewagner12/all-ways-egpu/README.md

 # all-ways-egpu
 Configures eGPU as primary under Linux Wayland desktops.

-Note this script is not designed to replace existing solutions such as gswitch or egpu-switcher.
-If you have an Xorg based desktop, these solutions are still the best option and should be prefered over this script.
+Note this script is not designed to replace existing solutions such as [gswitch](https://github.com/karli-sjoberg/gswitch) or [egpu-switcher](https://github.com/hertg/egpu-switcher).
+If you have an Xorg based desktop, these solutions are still the best option and should be preferred over this script.

 ## Installation/Uninstallation: